rpm-software-management/dnf/doc/command_ref.rst

 ``dnf alias add update="\update --skip-broken --disableexcludes=all --obsoletes"``
     Adds new alias command called "update" which does the same thing as the command "update", but with options ``--skip-broken --disableexcludes=all --obsoletes``.

-``dnf alias add update="\update --skip-broken --disableexcludes=all --obsoletes"``
-    Adds new alias command called "update" which does the same thing as the command "update", but with options ``--skip-broken --disableexcludes=all --obsoletes``.

 .. _alias_processing_examples-label:

 Alias Processing Examples